a couple in a kayak over clear turquoise water in lake tahoe

 1. Drink Tahoe Tap (Ditch the Plastic)

-Nothing makes my eye twitch faster than seeing someone lug cases of bottled water to a lake that has some of the cleanest, best-tasting tap water in the country.
+Nothing makes my eye twitch faster than seeing someone lug cases of bottled water to an alpine lake that has some of the cleanest, best-tasting tap water in the country.

 Fewer disposable water bottles means less litter, fewer plastics entering the watershed, and less strain on local landfills and wildlife.
 Mother Earth thanks you.